 If you’re into snow sports, head for the mountains for some quality skiing in the winter months.

 Climate: Mediterranean climate on the coast, continental climate with mild to hot summers and cold winters in the plateaus and valleys to the east.

 It’s very easy to get Euros from an ATM.
 Slovenia also takes cards most places, so if you have one that has no foreign transaction fees feel free to ask for the “terminal” or the machine at restaurants to pay your bill.

 Slovenians are also pretty easy-going when it comes to splitting a bill, especially if you figure it out beforehand and tell them how much you want on each card.

-Slovenia was recognized as one of the top 10 safest countries in the world per the 2018 Gallup Global Law and Order report.
+Slovenia was recognized as one of the top 10 safest countries in the world per the 2019 Gallup Global Law and Order report; in fact, it’s #4 in the world on the list “most likely to feel safe”.
 Exercise normal precautions.